 Celiac disease doubled

 The new screening program involved 7.760 children aged between 5 and 11 in eight Italian provinces.
-And found that the overall prevalence of celiac disease was of 1,6%, much higher than the approximately 1% of the world's population believed to be affected by the condition.
+And found that the overall prevalence of celiac disease was dell'1,6%, much higher than the roughly 1% of the world's population believed to be affected by the condition.

 The children were screened with a fingertip blood test.
 The researchers focused on mutations in the human leukocyte antigens (HLA).
 It is what predisposes a child to developing celiac disease.
 If they tested positive, the children were then checked for gluten antibodies.
 The diagnosis is then confirmed using the European Society for Pediatric, Gastroenterology, Hepatology and Nutrition (ESPGHAN) criteria.